All Episodes

 We do have the antibodies, which are supposedly far better than any vaccine.

-Uh, we are not going to take the vaccine.
+We are not going to take the vaccine.

-Um, as I said, my husband has worked with the company for over 30 years.
+As I said, my husband has worked with the company for over 30 years.

-So a week after the mandate, which is December 8th, if they are not employed on December 15th, which they won't be, they will not receive their uh 408 401k contributions from the company, which will be about $10,000 for us.
+So a week after the mandate, which is December 8th, if they are not employed on December 15th, which they won't be, they will not receive their 401k contributions from the company, which will be about $10,000 for us.

 Now, my husband went to HR, and the first thing she said was, Are you telling me that you're going to forfeit your 401k contributions?

-Now here and also they do government contract work.
+Now, here, and also, they do government contract work.

 Now, on Thursday of last week, Biden extended the date to January 4th in light of the holidays.